 The level of responsibility or roles for cloud services vary.
 In this case, IaaS environments differ from that of Software-as-a-Service (SaaS) providers because their applications and data are well-secured and stored properly.
 There are cloud services that manage applications and configure operating systems while the company or client would be responsible for access control, data management, and identity policies.

 In short, the organization would be responsible for data protection and putting security controls on and off.
-In order to be on top of your cloud servers, you must check with your IaaS providers as to who would be responsible for specific cloud security controls.
+In order to be on top of your cloud servers, you must check with your IaaS providers and proxy rental as to who would be responsible for specific cloud security controls.

 Control Individual Access